cjbroz-max/schoolisfunio2/README.md

 Hello this is a website where you can play on a emulator and stuff anyway enjoy includes a ruffle emulator so far, and might add more emulators soon anyways have a great day

+still work in progress and me used google to help me make this